HanKyeol0/NLP_practice_IMDB/README.md

-# NLP_practice_IMDB

 ## Repository Overview
-This repository contains NLP practice projects using PyTorch, focusing on sentiment analysis with the IMDB dataset.
-Two pre-trained models from Hugging Face are used:
+This repository contains NLP practice projects using PyTorch, focusing on sentiment analysis with the IMDB dataset. <br>

+In `exp_1`, **two pre-trained models** from **HuggingFace** are used:
 - **bert-base-uncased**
 - **ModernBERT-base**

+In `exp_2`, **gradient accumulation** was applied to the training of ModernBERT-base model from exp_1.
+Also, in main_accelerate, the same function of gradient accumulation was applied using **Accelerate** library from HuggingFace.

+In `exp_2`, **gradient accumulation** was applied to the training of the ModernBERT-base model from `exp_1`.
+Additionally, in `main_accelerate.py`, the same gradient accumulation technique was implemented using the Accelerate library from HuggingFace.

+# Exp1: NLP_practice - IMDB

 ## Configuration Files (`configs`)
 Each `.yaml` file contains: